urmoit/Empire-Tycoon-Rise-from-Zero-progression/plan.md

 - [ ] **Basic Tycoon Framework**
   Create the basic structure of the tycoon: a working base, droppers, and buttons to purchase.
 The player will be able to interact with the tycoon’s core mechanics, such as generating resources and buying upgrades.

+  **Note**: Buttons will be purchased using a ProximityPrompt instead of collision-based interactions.
+Players will need to approach the button and trigger the prompt to purchase it.

 - [ ] **Save System (DataStore for Tycoon Progress and Money)**
   Implement Roblox DataStore to save the player's progress, including their money, items purchased, and current tycoon state.
 The save system should store and load all essential game data for a seamless experience when players rejoin.